Update: We have updated our Manifesto for Counties to reflect the new government taking office and our councils’ latest priorities.

 Overview

-The County Councils Network's manifesto proposals for children’s social care outlines the need to reform and invest in services to ensure improved lives for young people and reduced costs for local authorities.
+The County Councils Network's manifesto proposals for children’s services and SEND outlines the need to reform and invest in services to ensure improved lives for young people and reduced costs for local authorities.
 This includes implementing the recommendations of Independent Review of Children’s Social Care, rebalancing investment towards prevention, and intervening in the care placement market.
 In education, fundamental reforms are needed to SEND legislation and home to school transport, while strengthening the role and powers of councils in the local education system.

 curved line with half-rounded rectangle on the end